 Let's take a closer look at the types of reports available.
 First, we'll

 address the elephant in the room: the daily reports required by the local authorities for USTs.
 This particular report has been customized to suit the requirements of a specific local authority.
-Your local authorities may require a slightly different variation on how the information needs to be reported, but fear not: the report can be customized based on your government's requirements.
+Your local authorities may require a slightly different variation on how the information must be reported, but fear not: the report can be customized based on your government's requirements.

 Let's investigate the report in more detail.